All you need to know to make those first beach trips ones to remember.

 - Wipes – useful for cleaning up after a roll in the sand, a sticky ice cream and, of course, a nappy change.

-6 nice-to-haves to take to the beach
+6 nice-to-haves to take to the beach with your newborn

 - Swimwear – the fun Disney graphics on a pair of Huggies® Little Swimmers® mean swimwear is not essential, but a cute cossie will help cover your baby’s delicate skin.